bymattlee/bymattlee-11ty-starter/README.md

 * Responsive images will be generated at the following widths: 200w, 400w, 600w, 800w, 1000w, 1200w, 1400w, 1600w, 1800w
 * See `src/site/_includes/marcos/marco.njk` for usage information
 * Site preview image (`share.jpg`) is included

-##### Favicons
-* Creates favicons, touch icons, associated files and generates relevant markup that is included in the head
-* Place source favicon in `src/assets/favicons` as `favicon.png`
-* Place source touch icon in `src/assets/favicons` as `touch-icon.png`
-* Favicons, touch icons and associated files are generated to the `dist/assets/favicons` directory
-* Markup is generated to `src/site/_includes/partials/global/favicons.njk`

 ##### SVGS
 * Place all SVG files in the `src/assets/svg` directory